 - Bookmark it and check back.

-This tool lets you to track 12 social networking websites including WordPress and Tumblr.
-If you want 24 or more, then you need to go for Pro account instead of a free account.
+This tool lets you track 12 different social networking websites including WordPress and Tumblr.
+If you want 24 or more, then you need to go for a Pro account instead of a free one.

 If you are a newbie to social media marketing then this tool will help a lot especially in Twitter monitoring.
-In this tool, you just enter the name you want to track; wait and see you will get real-time updates.
-It means you will get the updates of top influencers, top RTd photos and links, top 10 keywords related to your search.
+In this tool, you just have to enter the name you want to track; you will get real-time updates.
+It means you will get the updates of top influencers, top RTd photos and links, top 10 keywords related to your search, etc.

 This app helps you to monitor the clicks, comments, reshares and +1s of each item posted and then it is reported in aggregate under a handy “Analytics” tab.
 It is available in a free version for you to try out.
 So, get this tool for iOS and don’t forget to use the bookmarklet in your desktop.

-This tool let you to monitor your blog, Facebook and Twitter account in 20 different languages.
-Another special thing of this tool is it let you to choose the periods of time you want to monitor.
+This tool lets you monitor your blog, Facebook and Twitter account in 20 different languages.
+Another special thing about this tool is that it lets you choose the time period you want to monitor for.